-GSAs help make schools safer for all students by providing support, educating others in your school about LGBTQ+ issues, and engaging in awareness activities like the national Day of Silence.
+GSA Clubs help make schools safer for all students by providing support, educating others in your school about LGBTQ+ issues, and engaging in awareness activities like the national Day of Silence.

-The presence of GSA clubs proves to have a positive effect on the health, wellness, and academic performance of all students.
+The presence of GSA Clubs proves to have a positive effect on the health, wellness, and academic performance of all students.

-GSAs also allow LGBTQ+ and straight students to work together to take on issues that affect all students, including harassment and discrimination based on sexual orientation, gender identity, and gender expression.
+GSA Clubs also allow LGBTQ+ and straight students to work together to take on issues that affect all students, including harassment and discrimination based on sexual orientation, gender identity, and gender expression.

-Like any club, what a GSA does is up to its members, but it often includes regular meetings featuring guest speakers, pitching in on community service projects and getting together for social activities.
+Like any club, what a GSA Club does is up to its members, but it often includes regular meetings featuring guest speakers, pitching in on community service projects and getting together for social activities.